Sum-of-squares chordal decomposition of polynomial matrix inequalities: Conclusion

-\end{theorem} \begin{remark} When $m=1$, this result was proved by Putinar~\cite{putinar1993positive} and is commonly known as Putinar's Positivstellensatz. \end{remark} \begin{remark} It is also possible to establish \cref{th:sparse-putinar} by modifying the proof of \cref{th:matrixPutinar} with the help of~\cref{th:ChordalDecompositionTheorem} on the chordal decomposition of sparse numeric matrices; we provide this alternative proof in \cref{app:sparseMatrix}.
-This approach is more technically involved but might be easier to generalize in order to obtain sparsity-exploiting versions of the general result in~\cite[Corollary 1]{scherer2006matrix}, rather than of its particular version in \cref{th:matrixPutinar}.
+\begin{theorem}[Scherer and Hol~\cite{scherer2006matrix}] Let $\mathcal{K}$ be a compact semialgebraic set defined as in~\cref{e:semialgebgraic-set} that satisfies the Archimedean condition~\cref{e:archimedean-condition}.
+If an $m\times m$ symmetric polynomial matrix $P(x)$ is strictly positive definite on $\mathcal{K}$, there exist $m \times m$ SOS matrices $S_0,\,\ldots,\,S_q$ such that $P(x) = S_0(x) + \sum_{i=1}^q S_i(x)g_i(x)$. \end{theorem} \begin{remark} It is also possible to establish \cref{th:sparse-putinar} by modifying the proof of \cref{th:matrixPutinar} with the help of~\cref{th:ChordalDecompositionTheorem}.
+This alternative approach is technically more involved, but might be extended more easily to obtain sparsity-exploiting versions of the general result in~\cite[Corollary 1]{scherer2006matrix}, rather than of its particular version in \cref{th:matrixPutinar}.
 We leave this generalization to future research. \end{remark}